pgoel-02/Hapsolo_2/README.md

 HapSolo2 is developed completely in Python, and libraries used include Pandas, Torch, and CuDF.
 This project is an extension of HapSolo, which can be found here: https://github.com/esolares/HapSolo

 This project is a part of an AI Research position that I've had at UC Davis since June 2022.
 HapSolo2 was co-developed by my lab partner, Mansi A.
+## Assembly Files
+To run both the Pandas and CuDF versions of HapSolo2, please replace the placeholder assigned to myasmFileName in pandas.ipynb and start.py with the path to your assembly file.

 ## pandas.ipynb
 The final cell in pandas.ipynb runs HapSolo2 using Python's multiprocessing library, spreading the workload across a specified number of cores for a set number of iterations.
 After completion, it returns a set number of solutions, which are genomic assemblies with the lowest costs.
 To successfully execute the final cell, all previous cells need to be executed in order.